Chapter 3 Markdown and rmarkdown

 .
 All lines between these

-markers are considered to be R code and executed.
-Depending on the
+markers are considered to be R code and executed, here it is just

-options, the code may be replaced by its output in the final document,
+be replaced by its output in the final document (but this depends on

 resulting in

-In addition to creating distinct code blocks, you may want to execute R code inline with the rest of your text.
-In this way you can insert individual computed values, such as results you computed in your previous code chunk, directly in your text.
+In addition to creating distinct code blocks, you may want to execute R code inline so the result will be part of the text.
+In this way you can insert individual computed values, such as results you computed in your previous code chunk, directly in your sentences.
 So if your data or computation change, re-knitting your document will update the values inside the text without any further work needed.

 As code chunks are “made” of markdown code blocks, inline code chunks